Lhx94As/Awesome-Spoken-Language-Identification/README.md

 I made this repository to help people who are working alone for LID and fresh to this area.
 So feel free to discuss with me by email, etc.
 If you know some interesting papers, challenge, etc. that I haven't put in this repo, feel free to tell me!

-I am also including my pytorch re-implementation in folder models.
+I also included my pytorch re-implementation in folder models.
 # News:
 1. The OLR 2021 is opening for participanting!
 It's very worth trying!
 (10th Aug 2021)
-2. The Interspeech 2021 will be held in late Aug!
-(10th Aug 2021)
+2. The Interspeech 2021 is on going!
+(2nd September 2021)
+3. The deadline for ICASSP 2022 is 1st October!
+(2nd September 2021)
 # Useful Links:
 ## Datasets:
 [NIST Language Recognition Evaluation](https://www.nist.gov/itl/iad/mig/language-recognition) (The most famous and commonly used data)